-ASSOCIATE OF SCIENCE IN EDUCATION
+DEGREE PLAN ASSOCIATE OF SCIENCE IN EDUCATION ELEMENTARY EDUCATION K - GRADE 6

-The Associate of Science in Education degree is designed for students preparing to transfer to a four-year institution to obtain a baccalaureate degree in elementary or mid-level education and teacher certification.
+The Associate of Science in Education degree is designed for students preparing to transfer to a four-year institution to obtain a baccalaureate degree in elementary or mid-level education and teacher certification. \If interested in K - 12 Special Education or Secondary History, please see your advisor.
 The program incorporates foundation coursework in teacher education, field-based experience, and content coursework in a selected certification area.
 While this degree is widely accepted at 4-year public universities and colleges in Arkansas, student should check with transfer institution to ensure best choices of courses.
-A 2.75 GPA is required for graduation from the ASE program.